-ADHD SEMINARS & Skills WorkshopS
+ADHD Skills Workshops

 As a psychologist who specialises in ADHD, one of the most common conversations I have after diagnosis is “Well, now what?”.
 While it is true that there is no “cure” for ADHD, a better understanding of ADHD and how to manage it has been life changing for so many of my clients.